Official Imaging Supporter for the Birmingham 2022 Commonwealth Games

 From left to right: Adrian Corcoran, Chief Information Officer, Birmingham 2022 Commonwealth Games, Peter Raper, Commercial Partnerships Project Director, Birmingham 2022 Commonwealth Games, Yuichi Ishizuka, President & CEO, Canon EMEA, Ian Reid, Chief Executive Officer, Birmingham 2022 Commonwealth Games, Ian Watson, UK Director of Commercial Solutions, Canon Medical Systems Ltd, Mark Hitchman, UK Managing Director, Canon Medical Systems Ltd.

 Diagnostic imaging to support sports medicine and population health

 Canon Medical UK provide the very latest medical imaging modalities to support sports and exercise needs, including AI-assisted MRI, diagnostic ultrasound and digital radiography X-ray with full health IT connectivity.
 Leading up to and beyond the Games, Canon Medical were the presenting sponsor of the Birmingham 2022 Polyclinics.
 These were equipped to offer athletes cutting-edge sports health surveillance, enabling early detection, prevention and faster rehabilitation of sports injury.

 This specialist knowledge can then be applied to wider population health projects, helping to refine the development of medical imaging applications that have the potential to be made available to the NHS and other global healthcare organisations.

 Canon working in partnership to inspire & nurture a new generation of sports fans

-With more than one million tickets made available for the Games and an expected global TV audience of up to 1.5 billion, Birmingham 2022 is set to inspire people across the world.
+With more than 1.5 million tickets sold for the Games and an expected global TV audience of up to 1.5 billion, Birmingham 2022 inspired people across the world.